 - Finally, give your personal assessment of their relationship.
 How you see it and describe it with a few choice adjectives.
 For example: loving, solid, fun-filled, committed, strong etc.

-- Remember to add a final sentence asking them to please get in touch with you if they need any further information (add contact details on the letter).
+- Remember to add a final sentence asking them to please get in touch with you if they need any further information (Important: Remebmer to add your contact details in the letter).

 Tip: Did you know, Immigroup has a free do-it-yourself Spousal Sponsorship course.
 Yes, free!
 Why, you may ask, what is the point giving it away?
 Because we don’t tell you what we know, we show you.
 This is our way of building trust with our paying clients.
 Call us up and ask us about our success rate with Sponsorship Applications!

 Here is what IRCC says about this matter, “Officers should examine the documents submitted as proof of the relationship to ensure that they are not fraudulent”.

 - Is the letter genuine – this is easy to do and IRCC is using AI technology more and more.

 - Date and time in the letter – Remember detail like this is gold to IRCC.
 Make sure you tell everyone to mention the following: